-Sustainability is the Foundation of Success Achieving financial stability. \$ 1999 A Life-Changing Name Microfund for Women was registered as a non-profit limited liability company.
-2013 1994 100K Across The Beginning the Kingdom of Change The services and products of We started our services in MFW have reached one collaboration with the Ministry of hundred thousand (100,000) Social Development as a microfinance beneficiaries across all program, with the participation and 1996 governorates. support of Save the Children and the United States Agency for International Development.
-We aimed to provide Planting the financing for women and promote First Seed their financial inclusion.
-The program was registered as a local 2015 non-profit entity known as the Jordanian Women's Pioneers in Development Society.
+Sustainability is the Foundation of Success

+Achieving financial stability.

+A Life-Changing Name

+Microfund for Women was registered as a non-profit limited liability company.

+The Beginning of Change

+We started our services in collaboration with the Ministry of Social Development as a microfinance program, with the participation and support of Save the Children and the United States Agency for International Development.
+We aimed to provide financing for women and promote their financial inclusion.